squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

     - __Punctuation__: inline elements like links, that are immediately followed by punctuation are separated by whitespace (see `,` and `:` in the excerpt).
 This is because all extracted text is joined with a whitespace character during the construction of the search index.

-It's not difficult to see that it can be quite challenging to implement a good search experience for theme authors, which is why Material for MkDocs (up to now) does some [monkey patching][9] to be able to render more meaningful search previews.
+It's not difficult to see that it can be quite challenging to implement a good search experience for theme authors, which is why Material for MkDocs (up to now) did some [monkey patching][9] to be able to render slighltly more meaningful search previews.

 ### Search worker